-CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are on the DSL/NDSL Inventory Lists or are excepted.
+CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are on the DSL/NDSL Inventory Lists.
 CANADIAN ENVIRONMENTAL PROTECTION AGENCY (CEPA) PRIORITIES SUBSTANCES LISTS: Not applicable.

-CANADIAN WHMIS CLASSIFICATION and SYMBOLS: This product is classified as a Controlled Product, Hazard Class D2B (Irritating).
+CANADIAN WHMIS CLASSIFICATION and SYMBOLS: This product is classified as a Controlled Product, Hazard Class E (Corrosive).